Rhabdomyosarcoma Pathology

 Standard treatment for patients with intermediate risk and an intermediate prognosis is the VAC protocol with the addition of radiation therapy.
 The IRS-V protocol calls for the addition of topotecan to the standard treatment regimen.

-Patients with metastatic disease (except the subgroup in the intermediate category) have a survival rate of approximately 30% despite both chemotherapy and irradiation and are therefore considered to be at high risk with a poor prognosis.
+Patients with metastatic disease (except the subgroup in the intermediate category) have a survival rate of approximately 30% despite both chemotherapy and irradiation.
+They are, therefore, considered to be at high risk with a poor prognosis.
 Like the intermediate group, these patients most commonly receive the VAC protocol.
 IRS-V recommendations call for the addition of irinotecan in this group.

 Radiotherapy